Spinning Reels

 Spinning reels are opened faced reels with a fixed spool that does not revolve during the cast or retrieve.
 Line is retrieved by turning the reel handle, the bail revolves around the spool, and the line is placed evenly onto the spool.

 High gear ratio reels are much better than low gear ratio reels for continuous casting and retrieving.
-If there were one type of gear ratio model to choose from for your budget, a medium speed gear ratio of about 4:1 to 5:1 is what I like to recommended.
+If there were just one type of gear ratio model to choose from for your budget, a medium speed gear ratio of about 4:1 to 5:1 is what I would most commonly like to recommend.

 The more ball bearings a reel has, the smoother it will perform.
-But that doen't always remain true.
+But that's not always true.
 Why?
 Well, because some reels are made with cheap bearings.
 Therefore, you ought to look for anti-corrosion bearings when selecting a reel.
 A minimum of 4 bearings is what I preferably recommend.

 I also recommend to choose a reel with an anti-reverse locking handle.
 This will ensure a proper hook set without the reel spinning backwards, which may cost you to lose fish.

-Apply tension when filling your spool.
+Quick Tip: Apply tension when filling the spool with fishing line.
 This will eliminate most potential tangles when casting.
 And there's no need to overfill the reel.
 You should leave about 1/8 of an inch of space at the spools' lip.

 It's better to concentrate on accuracy at first, rather than distance.
 Keep your eyes on your target during your casts, while staying aware of your surroundings.
 It's often best to practice at home first.